- 1 Xia Dynasty 2100 B.C. – 1600 B.C.

 In 1351, the Red Turban Army uprising broke out in the late Yuan Dynasty.
 The rule of the Yuan Dynasty was subsequently overthrown.
 In 1368, Zhu Yuanzhang established the Ming Dynasty.

-The Ming government continuously built Beijing city and built the Great Wall, which greatly strengthened the military power in the north, which is conducive to the unification of the multi-ethnic country and the development of the frontier.
+The Ming government continuously built Beijing city and built the Great Wall, which greatly strengthened the military power in the north, conducive to the unification of the multi-ethnic country and the development of the frontier.

 After the mid-Ming Dynasty, due to the development of the commodity economy, the seeds of capitalist production relations emerged within the feudal society.